Dungeons-of-Kathallion/Bane-Of-Wargs/docs/PLAYING.md

 ### Getting The Game

 To get the game you have two methods: either cloning the github repository from the command or either download the zip folder of the game.
 It's recommended to get the game by the first method because you will be able to update the game simply by running a simple command, but it requires having [git](https://git-scm.com/) installed.
-While teh second methods doesn't require git, you'll have to re-download the game every time you want to update the game.
+While the second methods doesn't require git, you'll have to re-download the game every time you want to update the game.

 #### // Git Cloning //